-An image that is viewed right-side up appears to be an ordinary photo of a dog but viewed upside-down looks like a sloth.
-Four images, each showing an everyday playground, when superimposed form a QR code (see Fig. 1).
-These types of images that cause illusions have long required immense time and skill to create, but we have developed a general pipeline capable of generating appealing illusions automatically.
-More specifically, given a frozen text-to-image diffusion model, we adapt existing score distillation loss and propose a new dream target loss to optimize a group of prime images differentiably parametrized by fourier feature networks.
-Eventually, the images are optimized to comply with the textual and/or image prompts given by the user to trigger illusions in a certain arrangement.
+An image that viewed right-side up appears to be an ordinary photo of a dog, but viewed upside-down looks like a sloth.
+Four images, each showing an everyday playground, that when superimposed form a biohazard symbol.
+These types of illusions have long required immense time and skill to create, but we have developed a flexible pipeline capable of generating appealing illusions automatically.

 Generating such images is not the sole domain of play.
 Illusions - that is, visual stimuli whose interpretation depends on how they are arranged and viewed - have been created and studied for centuries.
 While they are an appealing sort of "visual puzzle", they also reveal much about how humans perceive the world and about the abstract structure of images.
-Even though illusions have been created and studied for centuries, and certain types have been generated by computers for decades, photorealistic illusions have remained largely out of reach until the very recent past, and until this point, there has been no general framework for understanding and generating such illusions.
+Even though illusions have been created and studied for centuries, and certain types have been generated by computers for decades, photorealistic illusions have remained largely out of reach until the very recent past, and until this point there has been no general framework for understanding and generating such illusions.